replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 installing anything into it.
 This allows customers to run Preflight checks at any time before installing your software and keep the cluster unchanged.
-They codify the pre-requisites you would catalog in your documentation and make the executable.
+They codify the pre-requisites you would catalog in your documentation and make them executable.

 You define your checks in a YAML file that follows the same format as a Kubernetes object.
 The simplest preflight object looks like this,